adiratia/adiratia/README.md

 ## I'm Adir.

 ### 💻 &nbsp;About Me
-- 🎓 &nbsp; I'm a Software Engineer
+- 🎓 &nbsp; I'm a Software Engineering Graduate
 - 🤔 &nbsp; Looking for a junior position